 - A feeling of fullness in the pelvic region or abdomen.

-- Frequent urination
+- Frequent urination.

 Testing Options in Forest Hills, Queens

-Testing methods to discover fibroid cancer include:
+Testing methods to discover cancer include:

 New York City Treatment Options at VIVA EVE